 If you’re not a diver, try the snorkeling.
 If you’re not interested in getting wet, take a tour of Belize’s famous Blue Hole from above; TropicAir offers two-hour aerial tours.
 Or take a boat out for some fishing; again, it’s among the best in the world.

 If you prefer to stay on land, you’ll still have plenty to do.
-The big year-round expat community means lots of pot-luck lunches and dinners, happy hours, wine tastings, etc. The Exotic Caye beach resort sponsors Sunday-Funday each week.
-They bring in local musicians and organize horseshoe tournaments and other events.
-It’s a fun day when everyone comes to the beach and hangs out for a little bit to get to know each other.
+The big year-round expat community means lots of pot-luck lunches and dinners, happy hours, wine tastings, etc. Beach resorts bring in local musicians and organize horseshoe tournaments and other events.
+There are constant opportunities to come to the beach and hang out for a while to get to know your neighbors.

-The wine shop, Wine Devine, sponsors wine and cheese pairings every Friday.
+The wine shop Wine De Vine sponsors wine and cheese pairings.

-A boardwalk has opened on the back side of the island, and there’s a movie theater now.
-There are lots of great restaurants—Thai, Italian, French, and, of course, lots of seafood choices.
+A boardwalk has opened on the back side of the island, and there are lots of great restaurants—Thai, Italian, French, and, of course, lots of seafood choices.